xjtu-omics/msisensor-rna/README.md

 # MSIsensor-RNA
-MSIsensor-RNA is a member of MSIsensor family for microsatellite instability (MSI) detection using RNA sequencing data.
+MSIsensor-RNA is a member of MSIsensor family for microsatellite instability (MSI) detection using RNA expression data including Microarray, RNA-seq, and single RNA-seq (scRNA-seq).
 MSIsensor-RNA compute MSI by the expression of MSI associated genes.
 MSIsensor-RNA shows efficient performance in AUC, sensitivity, specificity and robustness.

 ---
 ## Authors